 How Much Time Can I Stay On This Routine ?

-As long as you are comfortable, make gains, your weights/muscle mass progresses and you are not bored.
+As long as you are comfortable, make gains, you see weights/muscle mass progress, and you are not bored.

 I Don’t Recover Well Enough On This Routine

-Some of the things that you can adjust here so you can stay on this routine would be to cut down either on the volume AND/OR frequency.
+Some of the things you can adjust on this routine so you can use it if your recovery capacity is not appropriate, would be to cut down the volume and/or frequency.

 Also, if you have any questions regarding this routine, comment bellow!